aaryavlal/frontend/cores/core-3.md

 <details>
 <summary>A) The robots work faster without the testing station</summary>
-<p>❌ Incorrect.
+<p>Incorrect.
 Robot speed doesn't change; the testing still happens.</p>
 </details>

 <details>
 <summary>B) Each factory has independent resources, eliminating resource contention and allowing true parallelism</summary>
-<p>✅ Correct!
+<p>Correct!
 When each factory (distributed node) has its own testing station, robots don't compete for the same resource.
 All 3 factories can test simultaneously, achieving much higher throughput.</p>
 </details>

 <details>
 <summary>C) Stage 3 GPUs are built faster by nature</summary>
-<p>❌ Incorrect.
+<p>Incorrect.
 Task times are the same; the difference is in architecture.</p>
 </details>

 <details>
 <summary>D) Testing is optional in Stage 3</summary>
-<p>❌ Incorrect.
+<p>Incorrect.
 Testing still occurs and is required.</p>
 </details>

 ---